 The guide focuses on energy conservation, landscaping, and the purchasing and use of materials with an aim to reduce environmental impact by churches.
 It contains many helpful ideas and worksheets to aid ecology groups in their efforts to make their church environmental friendly.

 Krueger, Frederick W., editor.
 Christian Ecology: Building an Environmental Ethic for the Twenty-first Century.
 The Proceedings from the first North American Conference on Christianity and Ecology (San Francisco: The North American Conference on Christianity and Ecology, April 1988).
-The proceedings from the first North American Conference on Christianity and Ecology are in summary form for each of the dozens of speakers participating.
-It includes photos and offers ideas for staging a conference.

 Land, Richard D., and Louis A. Moore, editors.
 Earth Is The Lord's: Christians and the Environment (Broadman, 1992)